-The fall armyworm (FAW) moth (Spodoptera frugiperda) is about 1/4 inch long with a wingspan from one to 1 2/3 inches.
+The fall armyworm (FAW) moth (Spodoptera frugiperda) is about ¼ inch long with a wingspan from one to 1 2/3 inches.
 The front wings of the male are brown to dark gray, and mottled.
 A slanting white bar occurs in the middle of the wing.
 The hind wings are grayish white and may have a purplish color, especially when viewed at a slight angle in sunlight.
-The female moth’s coloration differs from the male’s.
-The front wings are brown to dark gray but lack most of the mottling and the white bars.
+The female moth’s coloration differs from that of the male.
+The female’s front wings are brown to dark gray but lack most of the mottling and the white bars seen on the male.
 The hind wings are similar to those of the male (see Figure 10).

-The larvae are smooth skinned, and vary in color form tan to green to nearly black.
+The larvae are smooth-skinned, and vary in color from tan to green to nearly black.
 Three thin, yellowish white lines run the length of the back.
-On each side, next to the yellowish lines, is a wider dark stripe and below it, an equally wide, wavy, yellowish stripe with red markings (Figure 11).
+On each side, next to the yellowish lines, is a wider, dark stripe and below it, an equally wide, wavy, yellowish stripe with red markings (Figure 11).
 The larva also has four dark spots at its posterior end.
 The FAW closely resembles the true armyworm, but usually has a prominent white inverted Y on the front of its dark brown head.

 However, the Y marking is not always prominent enough to serve as a reliable characteristic.
-FAW larvae may also be confused with corn earworm larvae because of its similar appearance and habits.
+FAW larvae may also be confused with corn earworm larvae because of their similar appearance and habits.

 Fall armyworm is found throughout most of the United States east of the Rocky Mountains, but it does not overwinter in the Northeast because the pupae cannot survive where the ground freezes.
 When the moths emerge from their overwintering sites in the spring, they slowly make their way northward.
 Arrival time in Maine varies due to prevailing winds or storms, but it usually occurs in early to mid- August.